 Receive tens of millions of dollars in a mediated settlement, and you might rightly think you scored a victory.

-In 2003, while students at Harvard University, the Winklevosses and another Harvard student, Divya Narendra, enlisted classmate Mark Zuckerberg to do computer programming for a website they created called Harvard Connection (later known as ConnectU).
+Back in 2003, while students at Harvard University, the Winklevosses and another Harvard student, Divya Narendra, enlisted classmate Mark Zuckerberg to do computer programming for a website they created called Harvard Connection (later known as ConnectU).
 The Winklevosses claim that Zuckerberg put them off repeatedly, only to release his own social-networking site, originally called “TheFacebook.”

 After the Winklevoss team sued Facebook—and Facebook countersued – the two sides engaged in a mediation in February 2008.
 They reached a settlement that, for tax reasons, was structured as an acquisition of ConnectU by Facebook.
 The twins were paid $20 million in cash and $45 million in Facebook stock valued at $35.90 per share.